 Blue Shift Theatre Ensemble is a group of multi-talented artists committed to the production of new plays and to expanding the forms of theater through interdisciplinary collaboration.
 Along with these artistic aims, Blue Shift was founded with the social purpose of making professional theater available at low cost to schools and communities.
 The company began in 1994 as a collaboration between actor Eric Johnson and writer John Crutchfield.
 Their first project was Brother John, a full-length one-man show about John Keats, written by Crutchfield, performed by Johnson, and directed by Sarah Miller.
 Keith Rokoske was technical director.
 The company went on to produce ur-versions of Crutchfield’s verse plays The Songs of Robert and Ruth, as well as the physical comedy SPORT, and The Fatherhood Project.
-Other members have included designer Chris Todd, actor Brandon Roberts, manager Tamara Hubbard, and cinematographer Adam Larsen.
+Other members have included designer Chris Todd, actors Brandon Roberts and Chris Chalk, manager Tamara Hubbard, and cinematographer Adam Larsen.
 The company is currently on hiatus.